Magnum Mania!

 Guest Stars

-Ernest Borgnine (Earl Gianelli), James Edgcomb (Phil Lewis), Linda Ryan (Cora Gibson), James Grant Benton (Harry Meacham), Ric Marlow (Salvatore Marchese), Reri Tava Jobe (Jo), Lord James Blears (Referee), Robert Apisa (Bouncer)
+Ernest Borgnine (Earl Gianelli), James Edgcomb (Phil Lewis), Linda Ryan (Cora Gillson), James Grant Benton (Harry Meacham), Ric Marlow (Salvatore Marchese), Lord James Blears (Referee), Farmer Boy Ipo (Big Zongo), Reri Tava Jobe (Jo), Robert Apisa (Bouncer)

-A former boxing champion asks Magnum to find his long-lost son, but elements of his story do not ring true.
+An aging, former professional wrestling champion asks Magnum to find his long-lost son, but elements of his story do not ring true.

 Rating